Emotional Intelligence: The Cornerstone of Effective Leadership

 Emotional intelligence is your aptitude to recognize and hone your own self-awareness and to also effectively engage with others and influence them to success.
 And it’s a skill that I’ve continuously kept top of mind throughout my years as a leader.

-This is, oftentimes, because women have their heads down pounding away to reach extraordinary levels of success and are not paying enough attention to managing up as well as down.
-But enhancing your leadership skills and paying attention to being emotionally intelligent can certainly be the difference between your successes and your failures as a leader because emotions predict your actions, shape our social interactions, and determine how clearly we’re able to communicate with others.
+This is, oftentimes, because women have their heads down pounding away to reach extraordinary levels of success that we’re not paying enough attention to managing up as well as down.
+But enhancing your leadership skills and paying attention to being emotionally intelligent can certainly be the difference between your successes and your failures as a leader.
+Emotions predict your actions, shape our social interactions, and determine how clearly we’re able to communicate with others.

 You know the saying, “People don’t leave bad companies, they leave bad managers”?
 Well, this is, essentially, a lack of emotional intelligence summed up in a nutshell.
 Quality leaders illustrate an ability to manage the moods and emotions of their organizations; they’re aware of how their leadership style impacts those around them and what types of waves it creates beyond their immediate team.